 The great ancient city of Tyre was located on an island just offshore of the current city of Tyre, Lebanon.
 This global powerhouse was once the center of commerce for Phoenicia, dominating trade on the seaways of the Mediterranean and beyond, perhaps even to England and West Africa.
 Centuries before the empires of Greece and Rome came on the scene, Tyre had a corner on the maritime trade.
 But Tyre was blocked from achieving dominance on land by Judah, which possessed the crossroads for the land trade routes.

-God’s judgement of Jerusalem through King Nebuchadnezzar presented a new opportunity for Tyre – it would now be able to move in to absorb Israel’s abandoned land trade routes, as well.
+God’s judgment of Jerusalem through King Nebuchadnezzar presented a new opportunity for Tyre – it would now be able to move in to absorb Israel’s abandoned land trade routes, prospering now by both land and sea.

 But Israel was still the apple of the Lord’s eye.
-His judgement was meant to correct them, not to destroy them.
-Other nations that sought to capitalize on God’s judgement to enrich themselves at Israel’s expense would find themselves under an even harsher wrath.
+His judgment was meant to correct them and get them back on the right track, not to destroy them.
+Other nations that sought to capitalize on God’s judgment to enrich themselves at Israel’s expense would find themselves under an even harsher wrath than Israel’s.
 Ezekiel writes of this:

 1 On February 3, during the twelfth year of King Jehoiachin’s captivity, this message came to me from the Lord: 2 “Son of man, Tyre has rejoiced over the fall of Jerusalem, saying, ‘Ha!
 She who was the gateway to the rich trade routes to the east has been broken, and I am the heir!
 Because she has been made desolate, I will become wealthy!’